brycehazen/CampaignAckLetters/README.md

 - **Python**: Version 3.x
 - **Libraries**: pandas (Install via `pip install pandas`)
 - Run Mail module to genderate csv
-- Export Query created from Mail module run
+- Export from Export module the Query created from Mail module
 -     This exported query needs to have Export in the name
-- Must clean up Query Export (titles, Genders)
+-     Must clean up this Export (titles, Genders)

 ## Usage